wisniewskikr/chrisblog-it-java-springboot/arichitectures/server-client/java-springboot-short-polling-chat/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **chat** using **webRTC** protocol in **Java** application based on **Spring Boot** framework.
+The goal of this project is to present how to create **chat** using **HTTP Short Polling** communication in **Java** application based on **Spring Boot** framework.

 ##### Terminology
 Terminology explanation:
 * **Java Spring Boot application**: it's application in Java programming language which uses Spring Boot framework.
 This is chat application - user can open two or more browsers or browser's tabs, register with specific name, send webRTC offer and then chat
-* **webRTC**: it's protocol for chats, audio or video.
-It users peer-to-peer connection - direct connection between two clients.
-Server called Signal Server is required only to establish this P2P connection - offer, answer and candidates are exchanged between two clients.
-Later all communication is done through P2P directly between two clients
-* **Websockets**: WebSockets is a bidirectional, full-duplex, persistent connection between a web browser and a server or between servers.
-In this example this connection is used only on the beginning to contact with Signal Server.
-Later all communication is done through P2P
+* **HTTP Short Polling**: it's a communication where Client constantly and in short time intervals sends request to Server for content.
+Response is sent back immadietly from Server to Client

 ##### Flow